sans-blue-team/blue-team-wiki/Tools/Bro.md

 Examples/Use Case
 ---------
 Run bro against a pcap, create bro log files in the current directory.
-Some of following logs files may be created, dpending on the pcap content:
+Some of the following logs files may be created, dpending on the pcap content and bro configuration:
 * conn.log
 * dns.log
 * files.log